AndreyAkinshin/aakinshin.net/content/en/posts/2020/09/weighted-quantiles/index.md

 {{< imgld_small moving2 >}}

 Of course, we can apply this procedure not only to the median, but to any other quantile and get a daily estimation of the "actual" distribution.
-It may be "spoiled" after change point, but it will be "recovered" after a several days.
+It may be "spoiled" after change point, but it will be "recovered" after several days.
+This technique is known as the [quantile exponential smoothing]({{< ref quantile-exponential-smoothing >}}).
+The same idea can be also applied to different measures of dispersion, so we can use the [dispersion exponential smoothing]({{< ref dispersion-exponential-smoothing >}}).

 This approach can be improved with the help of change point detection (e.g., using [EdPelt]({{< ref "edpelt" >}}) or [RqqPelt](https://github.com/AndreyAkinshin/perfolizer#changepoint-detection)): we can just drop the values before the last change point.
 However, the weighted approach improves our estimations in this case as well because some change points may not be correctly detected, or measurements may change slowly without explicit change points.